CadenzaProject/cadenzaproject.github.io/docs/cadenza1/cc1_intro.md

 import useBaseUrl from '@docusaurus/useBaseUrl';
 import { TwitterTimelineEmbed } from "react-twitter-embed";

-The first Cadenza challenge is about improving the **perceived audio quality of recorded music for people with a hearing loss**.
+The Cadenza Challenges are about improving the **perceived audio quality of recorded music for people with a hearing loss**.

 >What do we mean by audio quality?
 Imagine listening to the same music track in two different ways.
 First listening via a low quality mp3 played on a cheap cell phone, and then via a high quality wav heard over studio-grade loudspeaker monitors.
 The underlying music is the same in both cases, but the *audio quality* is very different - this is what we are interested in.